LewisTrundle/tactihelm-l5project/user-study/participant-brief.md

 We would like to evaluate how our developed TactiHelm system works in the real-world.
 In-order to do this, we need the help of people, such as yourself, who are willing to try on and wear TactiHelm during an actual bike ride.
 By doing this, we hope to understand how effective our helmet is in warning cyclists of the presence and proximity of approaching vehicles behind them.

 **What will I be doing?**

-We have prepared various scenarios for you to experience with the helmet, which will simulate the experience of a vehicle approaching from behind.
-During each of these scenarios, one of the six encoding schemes will be used to vibrate the helmet in a specific way to notify you of the approaching vehicle.
-During this testing, we will be observing and asking you a variety of questions, so that we can best understand which scheme you find most ideal.
+Your participation in this study will take place over the course of today, tomorrow, and one further day.
+Your primary task will be to simply cycle your commute between your workplace and residence as you normally would, but equipped with the TactiHelm system.
+We ask that during your commute, you perform a think-aloud evaluation of the system (i.e. say your thoughts out-loud).
+Further guidance on this will be explained shortly.
+After the completion of your second commute, you will be asked to complete some surveys, as well as a short interview with myself.
+Finally,we will ask that you complete one more commute between your workplace and residence, without the use of TactiHelm.
+This will not require a think-aloud evaluation, instead we will ask you to complete one more survey, afterwhich, your participation in this study is complete, and you will be properly debriefed.

+The task list is as follows:

+- [ ] Day 1: cycle from work to home using TactiHelm and performing think-aloud.
+- [ ] Day 2: cycle from home to work using TactiHelm and performing think-aloud.
+- [ ] Day 2: complete questionnaires and interview and return equipment.
+- [ ] Day 2: cycle from work to home normally.
+- [ ] Day 3: cycle from home to work normally.
+- [ ] Day 3: complete final questionnaire.

+Please note that this experiment is not a test of your ability.

 **What data will you collect?**
-Most data which we collect during this experiment will be answers to questions in our questionnaire.
-Additionally, we will be recording various metrics related to your performance during the experiment (such as the number of correct responses).
-Please note that this experiment is not a test of your ability, rather a test of which encoding scheme is most appropriate.

-**What about my data?**
+We will be collecting data from two sources during this experiment.
+The first will be the audio data captured during your cycle rides.
+The second will be your answers to the post-experiment surveys and interview.
 Your data is and will remain completely confidential, and will be used solely for the purpose of this research project.
 You can of course request that your data be removed at any time, including during or after the study.

-**How long will this take?**
+**What if I no longer want to participate?**
-Hopefully not too long - no more than 50 minutes.
-You are of course free to withdraw at any time without prejudice.
+You are welcome to withdraw from the experiment at any time without prejudice.
+If you do so, then please note that it will not be possible for you to be debriefed about the purposes of the experiment.

 **Can I ask questions?**
 Yes, you are free to ask whatever questions you like during the study, and the evaluator will attempt to answer them to the best of their knowledge (so long as it won’t impose on the results of the study).
-If you have any questions after the study, please feel free to reach out to [2469635t@student.gla.ac.uk](mailto:2469635t@student.gla.ac.uk).
+If you have any further questions either during or after the study, please feel free to reach out to [2469635t@student.gla.ac.uk](mailto:2469635t@student.gla.ac.uk).

 **Consent**
 By continuing with this study, you acknowledge that you have read and understood the above information, and you consent to participate in this study.
-If you consent to participate in this study, then please follow the link to explicitly give your consent: [TactiHelm - Lab Study Questionnaire](https://forms.office.com/e/G1WUgtXXxy).
+If you consent to participate in this study, then please follow the link to explicitly give your consent: [TactiHelm - User Study Questionnaire](https://uofg.qualtrics.com/jfe/form/SV_5A85kxojqWhocWa).